My Android App List

-Stock browser is a no no, I like Opera Mini for it’s compressed browsing experience.
-The downside of Opera Mini is that it can’t be used over proxy (like in my Uni’s Wi-Fi Network) and it saves all the pages in opml (native format), so you can’t bring saved pages over to other apps, even to newer version of Opera Mini.
+Stock browser is a no-no, I like Opera Mini for its compressed browsing experience.
+The downside of Opera Mini is that it can’t be used over proxy (like in my Uni’s Wi-Fi Network) and it saves all the pages in opml (native format), so you can’t bring saved pages over to other apps, even to the newer version of Opera Mini.
 If you are a tab maniac, I suggest this browser oh so much.
 My record is 80+ tabs, imagine.

 (update: I have surpassed the impossible and recorded 110+ tab.
 I lost count because after 99 tabs it doesn’t care anymore and doesn’t put the tab amount)

-I want to move altogether to UC, because it can save to html+have night mode+default download folder+overall better browser than Opera Mini, but it formats pages differently from Opera Mini and I hate its formatting, so I still mostly use Opera Mini.
-If you don’t mind that, I suggest to use UC Browser more.
+I want to move all together to UC because it can save to html+have night mode+default download folder+overall better browser than Opera Mini, but it formats pages differently from Opera Mini and I hate its formatting, so I still mostly use Opera Mini.
+If you don’t mind that, I suggest using UC Browser more.
 I warn you that it can’t open more than 10 tabs so it doesn’t work well with my browsing habit.
 Don’t forget to unclick the Improvement program.
 Dolphin Browser Mini is good only because it has gesture option.
 Other than that though, I hate it.

 Between torrent and direct download, I prefer direct download.
 From all the searcher, Filestube gives the best result.